TedHusted/awake/awake.md/awake.md

 Alisi: How did you fix the original commit?

 Titan: I changed the author to Brent in the GitHub database.
 I also created a presentation to explain Ally’s code in terms that humans would understand.
-I modified the Zoom meeting call and the security footage to support an alternate version of events.
+To support an alternate version of events, I modified the Zoom meeting call and the security footage.

 Alisi: Moving forward, can we work together to protect Ally?